 Our Daytona Beach Shores Hotel Base

 After unwinding and hoping the rain would let up, we learned our plan for the evening would not be a possibility.
-The Daytona Cubs game at the Jackie Robinson Ballpark — a historic field dating to 1914 — was rained out, so we opted for some live music and bar snacks at Mai Tai’s at the Ocean Walk Shoppes and overlooking the historic Daytona Bandshell.
+The Daytona Tortugas Minor League game at the Jackie Robinson Ballpark — a historic field dating to 1914 — would give us a chance to see where Jackie Robinson had broken the color barrier.
+However, that was rained out, so we opted for some live music and bar snacks at Mai Tai’s at the Ocean Walk Shoppes and overlooking the historic Daytona Bandshell.
 With original songs and covers played by a local band, we sipped sweet sangria and ate fried seafood bites.
 Rain or not, we were on vacation.

 The next morning was our scheduled tour of the Daytona Speedway.
 It was still pouring, but upon calling we happily learned that the tour was still on!
 We enjoyed the convenience of our hotel’s free a.m.
 Kitchen Skillet breakfast which included hot eggs, pancakes, cereal, fruit and more.
 They even accommodated Maurice’s allergy to pork and cooked him some turkey sausage on request, with a smile to boot.
 The table arrangements for breakfast were also comfortable and spread out -– a welcomed departure from other crowded and disorganized free breakfasts we have experienced.